gymstero/Gymstero-ui/README.md

 ## Environment Variables

+### .env

 To run this project, you will need to add the following environment variables to your .env file

 `REACT_APP_API_URL=https://gymstero.herokuapp.com`

+### Add a Firebase configuration file
+Download and then add the Firebase Android configuration file (google-services.json) to your app: https://firebase.google.com/docs/android/setup#add-config-file

+Click Download google-services.json to obtain your Firebase Android config file.

+Move your config file into the module (app-level) root directory of your app.

+Gymstero-ui/android/app/google-services.json

 ## Run Locally

 Clone the project